DREP [old] Price Tops $1.96 (DREP)

-DREP [old] (CURRENCY:DREP) traded down 19.5% against the US dollar during the one day period ending at 18:00 PM Eastern on April 10th.
-One DREP [old] coin can currently be bought for about $1.96 or 0.00003399 BTC on major cryptocurrency exchanges.
-Over the last seven days, DREP [old] has traded down 31.3% against the US dollar.
-DREP [old] has a market capitalization of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
+DREP [old] (CURRENCY:DREP) traded 19.5% lower against the US dollar during the 24 hour period ending at 21:00 PM ET on April 15th.
+One DREP [old] coin can currently be bought for approximately $1.96 or 0.00003399 BTC on major exchanges.
+Over the last seven days, DREP [old] has traded 31.3% lower against the US dollar.
+DREP [old] has a total market cap of $6.74 billion and $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.